ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/me-mills/1908-03-04-sales-journal.md

 notes: >-
     Notes:

-      - There is another likely reference to George Jansen on 12 Mar "splitting wood".
       - the entry on 23 Mar appears to not be Emily's writing.
 ---
 The following are selected transcriptions from the image adapted for this presentation format: